Favorite Cartoons

 A.D."
 An old, wrinkled Fudd

-picks up a newspaper: "Smellovision Replaces
+picks up a newspaper: "Smellovision Replaces Television."

-asking, "What's up, Prune Face?" and chokes the elder Fudd.
-Elmer shoots his ray gun and knocks Bugs out.
-Bugs performs a classic death scene, taking out a photo
+shoots his ray gun and knocks Bugs out.
+Bugs performs a classic death scene,

-album of memories.
-The two reminisce about their very first meeting as babies.
+taking out a photo album of memories.
+The two reminisce about their very first

-A cute little baby Elmer finds little Bugsy Bunny drinking carrot juice in a
+meeting as babies.
+A cute little baby Elmer finds little Bugsy Bunny drinking

-bottle, which he smashes over Fudd's head.
-Elmer
+carrot juice in a bottle, which he smashes over Fudd's

-face, "You ain't just whistling Dixie!"
+"You ain't just whistling Dixie!"
+Back to

-friend goodbye, they both cry, and, before you know it, Bugs has tricked Fudd into the grave (Bugs says, "So long,
+goodbye, they both cry, and, before you know it, Bugs has tricked Fudd into the grave (Bugs says, "So long,

 Methuselah!" as he shovels dirt over his old foe).
 Buried alive, Elmer is